CryptoLordSheogorath/gpt4discord/readme.txt

 5. Double check that the model pointed to in aibot.py is your default model, and that your GPT4all is in server mode
 6. run discord_client.py

+Now has three modes:
+$newstory - creates new char
+$hello - continues with story
+$instruct - standard chatbot

+Finally working with larger uncensored stable vicuna (as was the intent, see "vicky" names for functions lmao) though I'm sure some better prompt engineering would help make things smoother.
+I had to shorten the history function for instruct, but depending on the personality of your discord server users, you may be able to lengthen it back to 3k.
+Some of these functions are not done the most effecient way possible.... they're done the easiest way to change possible.
+Customization FTW!
+Maybe I can get it to play DND